The Art Of Persuasion: What It Is And How To Practice It

 Anyone can practice the art of persuasion.
 However, it takes dedication to learn how to do it effectively.
 Some people seem to have a knack for convincing people to see things their way.
 If you're finding it difficult to learn, it's not the end of the world.
 You can, and will, learn how to master this art.
 Below are some factors to consider before you try to persuade somebody of something:

 - Assess How Easy the Persuasion Will Be.
-You can begin by getting a feel for how difficult it will be to win over your audience.
-Researchers have found several factors that influence how easy it can be to convince someone of something.
+You can begin by getting a feel for how easy or difficult it will be to win over your audience.
+Researchers have found several factors that influence how challenging it can be to convince someone of something.
 You just need to follow the proper guidelines and techniques.

 - Group Membership.
 If you're a member of a group, then you're statistically less likely to be convinced of subjects or ideas that go against the views of your fellow group members.
 The existence of the group and your loyalty to it tend to strengthen your resolve to stick with their version of the truth, even if it's completely inaccurate.

 - Low Self-Esteem.
 People with low self-esteem are statistically far easier to convince than those with higher self-esteem.
-This is most likely because they tend to value others' opinions more than they do their own.
-The biggest challenge you'll have to face here is determining the level of self-esteem of the person you're trying to persuade.
-You can often do this by analyzing factors such as body posture, confidence of tone, and commitment to your audience's own point of view.
+This is most likely because those with low self-esteem tend to value others' opinions more than their own.
+The biggest challenge you'll have to face here is determining the self-esteem level of the person you're trying to persuade.
+You can do this by analyzing factors such as body posture, confidence of tone, and commitment to their point of view.

 - Inhibition of Aggression.
 If you don't like to show aggression, then you're more likely to be overtaken by a smooth talker who is fluent in the art of persuasion.
-Even if they make you feel uncomfortable about whatever they're trying to convince you of, lack of aggression will make it easier for them to sway your opinions.
-People who aren't prone to showing aggression usually don't challenge what the other person is saying.
+Even if they make you feel uncomfortable about whatever they're trying to convince you of, if you lack aggression, it will make it easier for someone to sway your opinions.
+People who aren't prone to showing aggression usually don't challenge what another person is saying.

 - Depressive Tendencies.
 Research shows that people who are depressed are more easily convinced to accept someone else's views over their own.
-This is largely due to factors like lack of aggression and self-esteem, as mentioned above.
-However, you may find that some people who suffer from depression may not actually be persuaded by you, but simply agree with you to avoid conflict.
+This tendency is largely due to factors like lack of aggression and self-esteem, as mentioned above.
+However, you may find that some people who experience depression are not actually persuaded by you, but simply agree with you to avoid conflict.

 - Social Inadequacy.
 Those who consider themselves socially inadequate tend to be more easily persuaded.
 Even if they're no more socially inept than others, the fact that they see themselves that way leads them to place the burden of conversation on the person they're interacting with.
 This makes it easier for that person to persuade them without challenge.